5 Best Places to Visit in Grenada

 For local color and buy fresh fruit and tropical spices, check out the famous Saturday morning market in St. Louis.
 George’s Market Square.

-On the west coast of Grenada, a short trip north of St. George’s in Moliniere Bay, Underwater Sculpture Park is a unique underwater gallery that serves as a workshop in a marine protected area.
+A short trip north of St. George’s in Moliniere Bay, Underwater Sculpture Park, Grenada is a unique underwater gallery that serves as a workshop in a marine protected area.

 Created by artist Jason deCaires Taylor, sculptures range from Amerindian petroglyphs to life-size figures from local children.